Feeding out and about

 You are protected in public places such as parks, sports, and leisure facilities, public buildings and when using public transport such as buses, trains, and planes.
 You are protected in shops, restaurants and hotels regardless of how big or small.
 You are also protected in places like hospitals, theatres, cinemas and petrol stations.

-A listing of venues that have signed up to our local scheme are available on our 'Breast Star' app on the FAB Website.
+A listing of venues that have signed up to our local scheme are available on the FAB Website.